vtexdocs/help-center-content/docs/known-issues/en/products-are-not-being-sent-by-integration.md

 ---
-title: Products are not being sent by integration when saving the registration
+title: 'Products are not being sent by integration when saving the registration'
 id: 3iY2DwQyiIwIsMaicGAI6e
 status: PUBLISHED
 createdAt: 2018-05-04T17:26:27.239Z